Aura Identity Theft Protection Review

 Aura’s Dashboard

 Dashboard controls can be intimidating at first because they give you so much control.
 If you’re a novice at protecting your identity, you may not know the ins and outs of keeping yourself safe, and learning it can be overwhelming.
 Ultimately, though, the dashboard is refreshingly simple.
-Plus, you’re not alone.
-You have us to help guide you through all the options.

-Aura started by asking us for information that only we would know, information specifically drawn from our credit file–things like past addresses and approximate payments we made to specific loans in our past.
+Aura started by asking us for information that only we would know, information specifically drawn from our credit file — things like past addresses and approximate payments we made to specific loans in our past.
 We liked that they were being cautious about verifying our identity.
 Once that process was complete, Aura officially activated our credit monitoring.

 Pro Tip: You should always keep an eye on your credit files — go over them at least once a year.
 Consumer Reports estimates that about 1 in 3 people has significant errors in their files that can lead to diminished credit scores.2